industrial-edge/iih-semantics-getting-started/docs/Installation.md

 A file **Export.zip** is created.
 This file is available in [src](../src).

-In order to build this infrastructure we need to have installed the following connectors and apps:
+In order to build this infrastructure, we need to have installed the following connectors and apps:

 - SIMATIC S7+ Import Converter
 - SIMATIC S7+ Connector